Garth Brooks: Records

-According to the Recording Industry Association of America, Brooks was the best-selling solo artist of the 20th century in America.
+According to the Recording Industry Association of America, Brooks was the best-selling solo artist of the 20th century in the United States.
 This conclusion drew criticism from the press and many music fans who were convinced that Elvis Presley had sold more records, but had been short-changed in the rankings due to faulty RIAA certification methods during his lifetime.
 Brooks, while proud of his sales accomplishments, stated that he too believed that Presley must have sold more.

 The RIAA has since reexamined their methods for counting certifications.
 Under their revised methods, Presley became the best-selling solo artist in U.S. history, making Brooks the number-two solo artist, ranking third overall, as the Beatles have sold more albums than either he or Presley.
 The revision brought more criticism of the accuracy of the RIAA's figures, this time from Brooks' followers.
 On November 5, 2007, Brooks was again named the best selling solo artist in US history, surpassing Presley after audited sales of 123 million were announced.
 In December 2010, several more of Presley's albums received certifications from the RIAA.
 As a result, Elvis again surpassed Brooks.
 As of October 2014, the RIAA lists Presley's total sales at 134.5 million and Brooks' at 134 million.
 Subsequently, Man Against Machine has been certified by the RIAA as Platinum and listing Brooks sales as exceeding 136 million, placing Brooks again as the number 1 selling solo artist.

 In 2012, Brooks officially passed the Beatles as the top-selling act of the past 20 years, moving 68.5 million units worldwide, almost 5 million more than the Beatles.
 In May 2014, Brooks' total album sales reached 69,544,000 copies, which makes him the best-selling album artist in the U.S., ahead of the Beatles (65,730,000), Metallica (54,365,000), Mariah Carey (54,280,000) and Celine Dion (52,234,000).

 In September 2016, Brooks became the first and only artist in music history to achieve seven career Diamond Award albums, according to the RIAA (surpassing the previous tied record of six next to The Beatles).

 On June 16, 2021, Brooks won the Pollstar award as the "country touring artist of the decade" (2010s).
 Brooks thanked his band for the companionship during all those years.

 Other

-In 2014 Brooks was awarded the Arkansas Traveler certificate.
+In 2014, Brooks was awarded the Arkansas Traveler certificate.